tienkhoad1/iv6bwsgy06gnf86g/technical-entrance.md

-# # Welcome to Hoozing's technical entrance
+# Welcome to Hoozing's technical entrance

-### There are 3 questions here, please take a deep breath, keep calm and answer the questions
+### There are 3 questions, please take a deep breath, keep calm and answer the questions.

+### Submission Guideline:
+- Clone this repository in your local computer.
+- Create a new branch from master,
+  - name the new branch as your full name.
+  - E.g: nguyen-duy-anh
+- In the submission folder, create file(s) to store your answers.
+- Commit your answers.
-### create a file to store your answers in the submission folder, commit and then push your commit to this public repository
+- Push the commit to this public repository.

 ##  1. Write an algorithm to find missing number